christianrickert/vim-firefly/README.md

 >```

 >[!NOTE]
->Thanks to Michael Elmore for helping produce a color variant optimized for people with Protanopia or Deuteranopia!
+>Thanks to Michael Elmore for helping produce a color variant optimized for people with protanopia or deuteranopia!

 _I hope you will enjoy _Firefly_ as much as I do!_  🌙